Vision and Research Strategy

 In order to make progress along the lines above, our work is both theoretical and practical with a focus on ﬁrst-class research and new methods and algorithms, as well as on the integration of new algorithms into functioning software systems, and the experimental validation of systems in speciﬁc application scenarios that are of practical relevance.
 We also try to provide a stimulating environment for junior researchers that allows them to develop and build their own research programs and groups.

-We are looking for motivated individuals to start as PhD candidates in the Computation, Appearance and Manufacturing Group.
-Currently, the group's research lies at the intersection of machine learning and computational fabrication.
+We are looking for motivated individuals to start as PhD candidates in the group Artificial Intelligence aided Design and Manufacturing.
+Currently, the group's research lies at the intersection of machine learning and computational manufacturing.
 Strong applicants with a master degree (or those approaching the end of their master studies) in computer science or related fields are encouraged to apply.
 Research background in one of the following areas is desired: machine learning, computer graphics (with a preference for rendering), and computer vision.
 Solid skills in mathematics and related programming languages (e.g., Python) are also required.

 Please send your application or any inquiry to Dr. Vahid Babaei (email@example.com).
 The application should include a CV and copy of transcripts.